16 Mar 10 Surprising Bathroom Items You Can Recycle for Free

 10 Surprising Bathroom Items You Can Recycle For Free

-We all know that toilet paper rolls can be recycled… or reused in any number of children’s crafts (as parents know).
-And most of us know that empty plastic shampoo and soap containers can be recycled curbside (even if we don’t always do it!)
-But, to help you save even more waste from ending up in the land fills, here is a list of 10 additional bathroom items that you can recycle for free…you may just be surprised at what’s on here!
+We all know that toilet paper rolls can be recycled…or reused in any number of children’s crafts.
+Most of us know that empty plastic shampoo and soap containers can be recycled curbside, even if we don’t always do it.
+But to help you save even more waste from the landfill, here is a list of 10 additional bathroom items that you can recycle for free:

 - Aerosol Cans: These can be included in curbside recycling in most municipalities (like North Cowichan).
 Check with your municipality to make sure.
 Containers must be empty with lids removed.
-Examples: air fresheners, hair spray, shaving cream, deodorant, etc.
+Examples: air fresheners, hair spray, shaving cream, deodorant.

 - Books: You know that tired old stack of books that you’ve read way too many times?
 When you decide to finally get rid of them, bring them into our locations in Duncan and Esquimalt.
 Easy.

 - Curling Iron: Are your curls losing their bounce?
-Bring your curling iron into our locations in Duncan, Esquimalt, Sidney, and Campbell River (items 4-10 can be brought to these locations as well).
+Bring your broken curling iron into our locations in Duncan, Esquimalt and Campbell River (items 4-10 can be brought to these locations as well).

 - Digital Thermometer: Just make sure to clean that sucker first…who knows where that’s been.